AWSDDFileLogger

 Swift

-func shouldArchiveRecentLogFileInfo(_ recentLogFileInfo: AWSDDLogFileInfo!) -> Bool
+func shouldArchiveRecentLogFileInfo(_ recentLogFileInfo: AWSDDLogFileInfo) -> Bool

 • Log File Rolling: